miltondp/k99_courses/cis_522/classes/02_21-week6/README.md

   * must not be unethical
   * question should not already be answered
 * "Shoe Leather" approach to data science ?

+Today we are having some fun with adversarial attacks with images